ENTIRE: Learning-based Volume Rendering Time Prediction: Supplementary Material

 \textbf{(2) Feature vector dimension.} From \cref{tab:feature_select_1}, we see that for the CUDA raycaster, \acro{}'s best volume resolution and feature vector dimension combinations are $128^3$F$16$.
 For yt, the best combinations is $64^3$F$32$.

-\changed{The final prediction accuracy decreased as $F$ grew from 16 for CUDA-raycaster and 32 for yt.} To further explore the feature vector dimension's effect on prediction accuracy, we took the models from \cref{tab:feature_select_1} which have the best performance and used them as the baseline model.
+The final prediction accuracy decreased as $F$ grew from 16 for CUDA-raycaster and 32 for yt.
+To further explore the feature vector dimension's effect on prediction accuracy, we took the models from \cref{tab:feature_select_1} which have the best performance and used them as the baseline model.
 If $\mathrm{F}$ in the baseline model is 16, then we decreased it until \acro{}'s prediction accuracy showed a downward trend.
 The results are presented in \cref{tab:feature_select_2}.
-Note that, as the optimal configuration of volume resolution and feature vector dimension for yt has already been identified as $64^3$F$32$, we did not include further experiments for this setting in \cref{tab:feature_select_2}. \changedFrom{} Surprisingly, reducing feature vector dimensionality yielded higher prediction accuracy.
+Note that, as the optimal configuration of volume resolution and feature vector dimension for yt has already been identified as $64^3$F$32$, we did not include further experiments for this setting in \cref{tab:feature_select_2}.
+Surprisingly, reducing feature vector dimensionality yielded higher prediction accuracy.
 We decreased feature dimension from 16 to 2, finding that each reduction improved performance.
-Although further reduction to $\mathrm{F=1}$ was theoretically possible, a single scalar cannot adequately represent the complex structural variations across volumes, so we set $\mathrm{F=2}$ as the minimum viable dimension. \changedTo{}
+Although further reduction to $\mathrm{F=1}$ was theoretically possible, a single scalar cannot adequately represent the complex structural variations across volumes, so we set $\mathrm{F=2}$ as the minimum viable dimension.

 Overall, the best input volume size and feature vector dimension for the CUDA raycaster are $128^3$F$4$, $64^3$F$16$, and $128^3$F$16$ for MAESTROeX, Nyx, and Castro.
 For yt, the best input volume size and feature vector dimension are $64^3$F$32$.
-On the one hand, if $\mathrm{F}$ is too low, it fails to adequately encode the volume features.